DETAILED ACTION

 Claim 12 is rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter that the inventor or a joint inventor, or for pre-AIA the applicant, regards as the invention.

-The rejection is repeated for the reasons of record as set forth in the Office action mailed 22 September 2025.
-Applicant’s arguments filed 16 December 2025 have been fully considered but they are not persuasive.
+Due to Applicant’s amendment of the claim, the rejection is modified from the rejection set forth in the Office action mailed 16 January 2026.
+Applicant’s arguments filed 16 April 2026 have been fully considered but they are not persuasive.

-Claim 12 is indefinite in its recitation of “comprising crossing a first parent Helianthus plant, wherein representative plant tissue of hybrid Helianthus plant ‘SUR67-1’ is deposited under NCMA No. ____”.
+Claim 12 is indefinite in its recitation of “comprising crossing a first parent Helianthus plant‘SUR67-1’, wherein representative plant tissue of hybrid Helianthus plant ‘SUR67-1’ is deposited … under NCMA No. ____”.

 Interspecific Helianthus plant SUR67-1 was produced from a cross of female parent interspecific hybrid H. annuus x H. argophyllus HELAC0001 with male parent H. debilis plant HELAB0103-2V (example 1).